maximtereshchenko/reference-car-service-project/README.md

 * **stage-4** - Application state saved in database using JDBC instead of disk.
 * **stage-5** - Application state saved in database using JPA instead of JDBC.
 * **stage-6** - Application utilizes Spring Boot with starters for HTTP and storage configuration.
 * **stage-7** - Application uses PostgreSQL.
 The GitHub Actions pipeline includes step to build and push car-service container image.
+* **stage-8** - There are Kubernetes manifests to run the Application in the Kubernetes cluster.